-Cyclic gas-phase heterogeneous process in a metal-organic framework involving a nickel nitrosyl complex
+Cyclic gas-phase heterogeneous process in a metal–organic framework involving a nickel nitrosyl complex†

-The cubic metal-organic framework MFU-4l ([Zn5Cl4(BTDD)3], H2-BTDD = bis(1H-1,2,3-triazolo[4,5-b],[4’,5’-i])dibenzo[1,4]dioxin) featuring large pore apertures can be modified post-synthetically via partial or complete substitution of peripheral metal sites and chloride side-ligands, thus opening a route towards a large variety of functionalized MOFs.
-In this way, Ni-MFU-4l-nitrite (or Ni-MFU-4l-NO2) with an analytically determined chemical composition [Zn2.6Ni2.4(NO2)2.9Cl1.1(BTDD)3], containing accessible Ni‒NO2 units, was prepared.
-Ni-MFU-4l-NO2 undergoes selective heterogeneous gas-phase reduction by carbon monoxide at 350 °C, leading to formation of Ni‒NO units at the peripheral sites of the MFU-4l framework (Ni-MFU-4l-NO).
+The cubic metal–organic framework MFU-4l ([Zn5Cl4(BTDD)3], H2-BTDD = bis(1H-1,2,3-triazolo[4,5-b],[4′,5′-i])dibenzo[1,4]dioxin) featuring large pore apertures can be modified post-synthetically via partial or complete substitution of peripheral metal sites and chloride side-ligands, thus opening a route towards a large variety of functionalized MOFs.
+In this way, Ni-MFU-4l-nitrite (or Ni-MFU-4l-NO2) with an analytically determined chemical composition [Zn2.6Ni2.4(NO2)2.9Cl1.1(BTDD)3], containing accessible Ni–NO2 units, was prepared.
+Ni-MFU-4l-NO2 undergoes selective heterogeneous gas-phase reduction by carbon monoxide at 350 °C, leading to formation of Ni–NO units at the peripheral sites of the MFU-4l framework (Ni-MFU-4l-NO).
 The crystallinity and porosity of the MFU-4l framework are completely retained upon this transformation.
-The so-formed nickel nitrosyl complex, showing high thermal stability, readily reacts with nitrogen monoxide at room temperature, producing Ni‒NO2 units and dinitrogen monoxide (N2O).
-Hence, the reaction of Ni-MFU-4l-NO2 with CO followed by NO represents a cyclic process with an overall stoichiometry 2NO + CO → N2O + CO2, in which Ni-MFU-4l framework serves as catalyst.
-It can be considered as a model process for removal of highly toxic NO and CO gases, which are being converted to non-toxic CO2 and N2O.
-Diffuse reflectance infrared fourier transform spectroscopic studies show that at least 10 cycles can be repeated.
-The framework’s reactivity drops down by ca. 50 % after 10 cycles which is most likely due to accumulation of highly reactive NO2 and N2O4 contaminants.
-Therefore, further investigations on characterizing reaction intermediates should be done in order to improve catalyst’s performance.
-Our results confirm a potential of MFU-4l frameworks as selective single-site catalysts for heterogeneous gas-phase transformations and provide a motivation for further studies.
+The so-formed nickel nitrosyl complex, showing high thermal stability, readily reacts with nitrogen monoxide at room temperature, producing Ni–NO2 units and dinitrogen monoxide (N2O).
+Hence, the reaction of Ni-MFU-4l-NO2 with CO followed by NO represents a cyclic process with an overall stoichiometry 2NO + CO → N2O + CO2, in which the Ni-MFU-4l framework serves as a catalyst.
+It can be considered as a model process for the removal of highly toxic NO and CO gases, which are converted to non-toxic CO2 and N2O.
+Diffuse reflectance infrared Fourier transform spectroscopic studies show that at least 10 cycles can be repeated.
+The framework's reactivity drops down by ca. 50% after 10 cycles, which is most likely due to the accumulation of highly reactive NO2 and N2O4 contaminants.
+Therefore, further investigations on characterizing reaction intermediates should be done in order to improve the catalyst's performance.
+Our results confirm the potential of MFU-4l frameworks as selective single-site catalysts for heterogeneous gas-phase transformations and provide a motivation for further studies.